ColbyBrungard/Geoprocess-by-area/README.md

 SAGA GIS must be downloaded

 ### Covariates
 The following covariates are derived from the input DEM.
-The first

 Number | File Extention | Definition
 --- | --- | ---